syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 **Support for list data type**

-For the `List` data type property, you have to set the `ItemsSource` by using the `IDataFormSourceProvider`.
+For the `List` data type property, you have to set the `ItemsSource` by using the [IDataFormSourceProvider](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.IDataFormSourceProvider.html).

 {% tabs %}
 {% highlight C# %}